Preparing for the 2022 Southeastern Jurisdictional Conference

 About General Conference

 General Conference is the top policy-making body of The United Methodist Church.
-The assembly meets at the beginning of each quadrennium to consider revisions to church law, as well as adopt resolutions on current moral, social, public policy and economic issues.
+The assembly typically meets at the beginning of each quadrennium to consider revisions to church law, as well as adopt resolutions on current moral, social, public policy and economic issues.
 It also approves plans and budgets for church-wide programs for the next four years.
-General Conference 2020 will take place May 5-15, 2020, at the Minneapolis Convention Center in Minneapolis, Minn.